 Below you will find three sections that cover requirements across Australia and the United Kingdom, with introductory statements from Kyndryl country leaders on the importance of modern slavery protections.

 Kyndryl (NYSE: KD) is the world’s largest IT infrastructure services provider serving thousands of enterprise customers in more than 60 countries.
 The company designs, builds, manages and modernizes the complex, mission-critical information systems that the world depends on every day.
 For more information, visit www.kyndryl.com.

 Country President Remarks

-As a services company, people are at the heart of everything we do, and as a newly independent company, Kyndryl has an opportunity to embed ethical corporate behavior and protections for human rights into every aspect of our business.
-Our human rights and modern slavery statements are essential foundations for us to achieve our goal of being a catalyst for positive change at the intersection of people and technology.
+People are at the heart of everything we do, and as a newly independent services company, Kyndryl has an opportunity to embed ethical corporate behavior and protections for human rights into every aspect of our business.
+Our human rights and modern slavery statements are essential foundations for us to achieve our goal for driving positive change at scale.
 As the world’s largest IT infrastructure services company, we design, build, manage and modernize the mission-critical technology systems that the world depends on every day, and we have an opportunity to ensure our operations, and our customers’ operations, reflect our values focused on creating a just and sustainable future for all.

 We are setting high standards for the way we conduct our business, from our approach to corporate social responsibility, to establishing sound business ethics, including compliance with all applicable laws and regulations.

-We are publishing this global modern slavery statement, not only to address required regional regulations, but also to set a high standard for human rights in all counties where we operate.
-As a newly independent company, we are proud to publish a combined Modern Slavery statement that reflects the global nature of our business and our global focus on human rights and modern slavery issues.
+We are publishing this global Modern Slavery Statement, not only to address required regional regulations, but also to set a high standard for human rights in all countries where we operate.
+We are proud to publish a combined Modern Slavery Statement that reflects the global nature of our business and our global focus on human rights and modern slavery issues.